-The BCM Immune Evaluation Laboratory is a reference lab for solid organ transplants (kidney, heart, pancreas, liver and lung) performed in the Texas Medical Center.
+The Immune Evaluation Laboratory at Baylor College of Medicine is a reference lab for solid organ transplants (kidney, heart, pancreas, liver and lung) performed in the Texas Medical Center.

 The lab is responsible for all pre-transplant histocompatibility testing of new end-stage patients to identify their HLA antigens and determine the degree of their pre-transplant immune reactivity towards possible donor antigens.

 We perform a series of sensitive crossmatch assays to pair appropriate donors and recipients for transplantation.
 Post-transplant, patients are evaluated for cellular or antibody-mediated rejection and we take part in consulting with transplant clinicians regarding rejection therapies for these patients.

 We get referrals from outside the Texas Medical Center for transplant consults as well, in fact we often get referrals and consults from around the world.
 Ronald H. Kerman, Ph.D., is professor of surgery and laboratory director.
 Dr. Kerman ensures excellence and accuracy in test performance within the lab and provides clinical consultation to the transplant clinicians.